 Benefit 6: Omega 3s Help The Skin Heal

 Omega-3 fatty acids have anti-inflammatory properties that can help your skin heal if you suffer from skin disorders like psoriasis, atopic dermatitis (eczema), or acne.
+A diet rich in Omega 3s can help your skin heal faster from cosmetic procedures like chemical peels.

 Best Sources of Omega-3